rmuif/web/README.md

 Making this boilerplate your starting-point requires you to configure some parts to tailor it to your needs.

 ### Changing the Name and URL

-There are 4 files you'll need to modify to change the name and URL:

 - public/index.html
   - `title`